 These are your power tools.
 You’re not going to pull them out of the toolbox every day, but they’re there when you need them.

 You might use them any time your child is hurting someone or something or is at risk of being hurt.
 You might also use them for non-compliance – if you used the tools in the category above (telling your child what TO DO, given clear commands, etc.) and they continue to disobey, then these tools kick in.

 - Use Time Out from Positive Attention.
 This gives them (and you) an opportunity to calm down.

 - Impose a Logical Consequence—make sure the “punishment fits the crime.”

-- Seek peer advice, parent education, or professional support as needed.
+If the power tools aren’t working, seek peer advice, parent education, or professional support as needed.

 Sometimes handling our child’s misbehavior can make us really angry.
 Look here for tips on “What if you’re angry at your child?“.

 When misbehavior stops, or after a time out or a consequence is complete, then re-engage with your child, providing positive attention and praise for good behavior.